 We want to be happy.
 We chase things that delight our being.
 The pursuit of happiness is a given; how we pursue happiness, well, that is a complex subject, hotly debated throughout history.
-We hold our right to pursue happiness as sacred, if not, even, and obligation to ourselves.
-If we have any chance of arriving at a destination, we must have an idea of what that destination is, and where it can be found.
+We hold our right to pursue happiness as sacred, perhaps, even as an obligation.
+If we have any chance of arriving at a destination, we must have an idea of where that destination is, and which routes will take us there.
 If we want to be happy, we must know our definition of happiness, and how to achieve that ideal.

 At Flourishing Life Society, we have spent a great deal of time and resources researching happiness.
-Much of our research is concentrated on behaviors that improve our lives.
-Our definition of happiness tends aligns well with Aristotle's concept of eudaimonia than a the traditional definition of the word 'happiness.'
+Much of our research is concentrated on the behaviors that improve our lives.
+Our definition of happiness aligns well with Aristotle's concept of eudaimonia than many traditional definitions.